-New Dave & Buster's at Block Northway hiring 200 workers for February grand opening
+New Dave & Buster's at Block Northway hiring 200 workers for grand opening

 The new Dave & Buster’s location will feature more than 40,000 square feet of entertainment that features chef-crafted food, innovative drinks, hundreds of the latest arcade games and a state-of-the-art sports bar filled with dozens of high definition televisions, Roberts said.

-The company, based in Dallas, Texas, operates 121 Dave & Busters’s restaurant and entertainment complexes in the United States including its first Pittsburgh area location in the Waterfront shopping center in Homestead.
+The company, based in Dallas, Texas, operates 121 Dave & Busters’s restaurant and entertainment complexes in the United States including its first Pittsburgh area location in The Waterfront shopping center in Homestead.

 Applications to work at Dave & Buster’s are available online .
 Interested workers also can apply by sending a text with the message “DBPitts” to 77948.